 When you’ve finished walking through Freedom Square, travel through one of the gaps in the defensive walls to climb to the top of Upper Town via Toompea Hill.

-The city has planned on demolishing the cathedral several times, but scrapped the plans due to a lack of funds.
-Now may be the best time to see it, as it may eventually get torn down.
+The city has planned to demolish the cathedral several times but scrapped the plans due to a lack of funds.
+Now may be the best time to see it, as it may eventually get torn down!

 Shop and snack along St. Catherine’s Passage